TsaiLintung/easyrd/README.md

 # simplerd makes RD simple.

-simplerd provides one-line solutions that makes doing RDD analysis and its robustness/validity checks simple.
+Simplerd provides one-line solutions that simplifies RD analysis and its standards checks.

 It is primarily wrapper around the rdrobust package.